olafuroskar/Bridging-Labs/plugins/lsl_flutter/README.md

 // Resolve available streams on the network final handles = await worker.resolveStreams() ?? [];

-// Open an inlet on the first resolved stream final opened = await worker.open(handles[0].id, synchronize: true);
+// Open an inlet on the first resolved stream and make LSL handle postprocessing synchronization automatically final opened = await worker.open(handles[0].id, synchronize: true);

 // Create a Dart stream for the inlet